ArchitSandesara/v4/content/projects/MongoReact.md

 showInProjects: true
 ---

-A media streaming proposal for data gathering and mining purpose, built with LoopBack, Python, and MongoDB.
+A technical proposal for media streaming application data gathering and data mining, built with LoopBack, Python, and MongoDB.